Bargaining with Absentmindedness: A Model with Side Payments

+In many settings where parties bargain over a course of action, side payments are available.
+For instance, when firms negotiate over which technology to adopt during a merger, the firm that must adapt can be compensated for the switching cost.
+As it turns out, access to transfers considerably changes the analysis.
+I'll present a model with a \textit{single} action and side payments, to highlight the role played by transfers.
+This model amounts to bargaining over how to divide the surplus from taking the action.
+The key qualitative insights extend readily to the case with multiple actions.

-As before, two players bargain over a fixed pie of size $V>0$.
-Suppose, for simplicity that the trade deadline is $T=2$.\footnote{Theorem \ref{T:cont} extends easily to the case where $T\geq2$.
-Theorem \ref{T:delay} can be extended to the case where $T\geq 2$, when one also requires that $\delta\geq\underline{\delta}(T)$ for some $\underline{\delta}(T)\in(0,1)$.} One player is the offering player, who offers a share $x\in X\subseteq[0,1]$ of the pie to the respondent.
-Suppose throughout that $X$ is compact.
+Formally, two players bargain over a fixed pie of size $V>0$, representing the total undiscounted surplus from taking the action.
+Suppose, for ease of exposition, that the trade deadline is $T=2$.\footnote{Proposition \ref{P:cont} extends easily to the case where $T\geq2$.} One player is the proposer, who offers a share $x\in[0,1]$ of the pie to the respondent in each period where no previous offer has been accepted.
 Players discount the future, so the proposer's payoff from reaching a deal when offer $x$ is made in period $t$ is $\delta^{t-1}(1-x)V$ and the respondent's payoff is $\delta^{t-1}xV$.